neutrico/git-flow-hooks/README.md

 Update
 ------

-- Run `git pull` in the git-flow-hooks directory.
+- Run `git init` in your repository.

-That's it, all your repositories that have symlinked git-flow-hooks will use the latest version.

 Configuration
 -------------